spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ### Edit in JSON Format

-In the console, you can also review and edit the configuration directly in JSON format.
+You can also review and edit the configuration directly in JSON format in the console.
 This provides more flexibility and enables you to utilize VNG features that are supported in the API without leaving the Ocean console.
 (These are usually new features that have been implemented in the API, but are not yet accessible in the UI.)

 1. To review and edit a VNG in JSON format, go to the Virtual Node Groups tab and click on the Name of the VNG.
 2. Click JSON on the upper right.